 You can also check your past statements using the online banking service.
 The period we keep these statements accessible on the online banking service will vary between products, but at a minimum will be 6 years.

-You should keep all purchase invoices and verify that these match your bank.
+We recommend you keep all transaction receipts and verify that these match your account statement.
 This includes checking the identity of the payment recipient, the amount, and the date.
 Sometimes, the date will not align because the payment was made to a merchant overseas with a different time zone, or the merchant took a few days to process your payment.

 You must let us know as soon as possible using the contact details in this booklet if you think there are any unusual or incorrect transactions on your accounts.
-If you don't do so within 6 years of the transaction, you may lose your right to take court action to recover the money.
+See clause 6 ('What should you do if you suspect an incorrect payment, unauthorised payment or mistaken internet payment from your account').
+If you don't do so within 6 years of the transaction, you may lose your right to take court action to recover the money - other time limits, which may be shorter than 6 years, may also apply to your rights to take action (other than court action) as set out in your agreement (for example, chargebacks).
 We may need to carry out an investigation and ask you to provide supporting documentation.